spiral/docs/framework/container.md

 }
 ```

-As alternative framework provides special trait which can be used to bypass container property and access required binding directly using class `__get` method:
+As alternative, framework provides special trait which can be used to bypass container property and access required binding directly using class `__get` method:

 ```php
 //Already used by Command, Service and Controllers